 The romantic Monemvasia.
 This impressive medieval town deserves a stop, and an overnight stay is definitely worth it.

-A relaxed Peloponnese and Athens itinerary could look like the following:
+A relaxed Peloponnese and Athens itinerary, including several day trips, could look like this:

-- Day 1 – Arrive Athens, drive to Nafplio, stay in Nafplio
+- Day 1 – Arrive to Athens, drive to Nafplio, stay in Nafplio

 - Day 4 – Drive to Monemvasia, stay in Monemvasia